Gaya/clevernode/source/uses/index.md

 - I keep my passwords and other secrets safe using [MacPass](https://macpassapp.org/), a port of KeePass

 # On my desk
-- _MacBook Pro mid-2015_ is my current workstation
+- _MacBook M1 Pro 14-inch 2021_ is my current workstation
 - Recently switched to a sit / stand desk and loving it!
-- I use *just* one monitor: _LG 27UD58 4K Display_
+- I use *just* one monitor: _LG 27UP850 - 4K IPS USB-C_
-- My keyboard is a _Magic Keyboard with Numeric Keypad - Space Grey_
+- My keyboard is a _Keychron K1_
 - _Magic Trackpad 2 - Space Grey_ instead of a mouse.
 Best choice ever.
 - I have two old school _Philips FB750 speakers_ for my listening pleasure
 - Which needs an amp, mine is a very small one: [Fosi Audio mini power amp](https://fosiaudio.com/collections/2-channel-amplifier/products/tda7498e-2-channel-stereo-audio-amplifier-receiver-mini-hi-fi-class-d-integrated-amp-home-speakers-160w-x-2-power-supply)